Rocket fired from inside Syria wounds five in Turkish border town: governor

 Extensive security measures had been taken in the Ceylanpinar district in southern Sanliurfa province where the rocket landed and an investigation had begun, the statement said.

-Syrian Democratic Forces, which is backed by the United States and is spearheaded by the Kurdish YPG militia, controls much of northern and eastern Syria.
+Syrian Democratic Forces, which is backed by the United States and spearheaded by the Kurdish YPG militia, controls much of northern and eastern Syria.

-Turkey considers the YPG a terrorist organization and an extension of the outlawed Kurdistan Workers Party, which has led an insurgency against the Turkish state since the 1980s.
+Turkey considers the YPG a terrorist organisation and an extension of the outlawed Kurdistan Workers Party, which has led an insurgency against the Turkish state since the 1980s.

 Ankara has carried out two operations inside Syria against the YPG.
 Turkey is working with Washington to establish a safe zone in northern Syria, which it wants to be cleared of the YPG.

-Foreign Minister Mevlut Cavusoglu said on Monday that if a planned safe zone in northern Syria is not established, and if threats continue against Turkey, Ankara would launch a military operation east of the Euphrates river.
+Foreign Minister Mevlut Cavusoglu said on Monday that if a planned safe zone in northern Syria is not established and if threats continue against Turkey, Ankara would launch a military operation east of the Euphrates river.

 Separately, three explosions hit areas controlled by Turkish forces and their rebel allies within Syria throughout the day on Monday and two others hit after the rocket, according to a Reuters witness.
-One Syrian citizen who worked for the Turkish aid organization IHH was killed, civil defense in the area said.
+One Syrian citizen who worked for the Turkish aid organisation IHH was killed, civil defence in the area said.

-Reporting by Ali Kucukgocmen, Sarah Dadouch and Khalil Ashawi in al-Bab in Syria; editing by Grant McCool
+Reporting by Ali Kucukgocmen, Sarah Dadouch and Khalil Ashawi in al-Bab in Syria; editing by Grant McCool and Leslie Adler